foundry-rs/starknet-foundry/docs/src/starknet/account.md

 To remove an account from the accounts file, you can use  `sncast account delete`.
 Please note this only removes the account information stored locally - this will not remove the account from Starknet.

 > 💡 **Info**
-> Currently, only OpenZeppelin account creation is supported.
+> Currently, only OpenZeppelin account (cairo 0) creation is supported.

+> ⚠️ **Warning**
+> Due to differences between mainnet/goerli and sepolia, the account creation on sepolia network requires users to specify an account contract class hash.
+This can be any custom class hash, eg `0x05c478ee27f2112411f86f207605b2e2c58cdb647bac0df27f660ef2252359c6` (use this hash at your own risk!).

 ## Examples